kawu/hhu-dl-materials-2020/char/README.md

 We can also use 1d convolution instead of LSTM to obtain word representations.
-Let's use *maxpooling* (as described [here][maxpool] and used in [this paper][cnn-char], cf. Fig. 1) instead of CBOW on top of the feature vectors extracted by the convolution module.
+Let's use *maxpooling* (as described [here][maxpool] and used in [this paper][cnn-char-paper], see Fig. 1) instead of CBOW on top of the feature vectors extracted by the convolution module.
 Maxpooling means here that we take the maximum value along each dimension of the feature space (just as CBOW simply means we take the sum, or average, along each dimension).
 ```python
 class MaxPool(nn.Module):
     def forward(self, xs):